jaunesarmiento/HelloFries/README.md

 __Note:__ Make sure the paths to the Fries components in your HTML files are correct to get it to work.

+### How to run this

+To run this project:

+1. Download a copy of the reposity and unzip
+2. Launch your Eclipse IDE
+3. Import the project into Eclipse by going to File > New > Other > Android > Android Project from Existing Code
+4. Choose the folder where you unzipped the demo
+5. Click 'Finish'
+6. Then just run the app

 ### Interested in this?